carla-simulator/carla/Docs/walker_bone_control.md

 !!! note
     **This document assumes the user is familiar with the python api**. <br>
-    The user should read the python api tutorial before reading this document.
+    The user should read the Python API tutorial before reading this document.
     [Python API reference](python_api_tutorial.md).